November Festivals Celebrated In India

 And every year, these majestic ruins and the historical dynasty is celebrated with a cultural festival called the Hampi Utsav or the Vijaya Utsav.
 Full of dance, music, drama, puppet shows, vibrant processions, and fireworks, the Hampi Festival is a highly merry affair.

 Where: Hampi, Karnataka

-What is Special: The celebrations typically packed with shows of music, dance puppet shows fireworks and a pomp procession as the grand finale showcasing the cultural richness of the place.
+What is Special: The celebrations are typically packed with shows of music, dance puppet shows fireworks, and a pomp procession as the grand finale showcasing the cultural richness of the place.

 Pushkar Camel Fair